YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Setup

 \subsubsection{YOLO11}

-YOLO11 \cite{yolo11_ultralytics} is the latest innovation in the YOLO series developed by Ultralytics, building upon the developments of its predecessors, especially YOLOv8.
+YOLO11 \cite{yolo11_ultralytics} is one of the latest additions to the YOLO series developed by Ultralytics, building upon the developments of its predecessors, especially YOLOv8.
 This iteration offers five scaled models from nano to extra large, catering to various applications.
-Like YOLOv8, YOLO11 includes numerous applications such as object detection, instance segmentation, image classification, pose estimation, and oriented object detection (OBB).
+Like YOLOv8, YOLO11 includes numerous applications such as object detection, instance segmentation, image classification, pose estimation, and OBB.

-Key improvements in YOLO11 include the introduction of the C2PSA (Cross-Stage Partial with Self-Attention) module, as seen in Figure \ref{fig: YOLO11 Architecture}, which combines the benefits of cross-stage partial networks with self-attention mechanisms.
+Key improvements in YOLO11 include the introduction of the Cross-Stage Partial with Self-Attention (C2PSA) module, as seen in Figure \ref{fig: YOLO11 Architecture}, which combines the benefits of cross-stage partial networks with self-attention mechanisms.
 This enables the model to capture contextual information more effectively across multiple layers, improving object detection accuracy, especially for small and colluded objects.
 Additionally, in YOLO11, the C2f block has been replaced by C3k2, a custom implementation of the CSP Bottleneck that uses two convolutions, unlike YOLOv8's use of one large convolution.
 This block uses a smaller kernel, retaining accuracy while improving efficiency and speed.